Writing Off Stock

 To filter the Write Off list, click on the three lines on the top right.

-You will see these options where you can select the applicable statuses you would like to filter:
+You will see these options, allowing you to select the criteria you want to use to filter the list:

 Write-off Status